OGRECave/ogre/Docs/src/tutorials/setup.md

 @snippet Samples/Tutorials/Bootstrap.cpp key_handler

 the interesting part however is the setup method
+@note The code is explained in detail in the Tutorial @ref tut_FirstScene

 @snippet Samples/Tutorials/Bootstrap.cpp setup
-@note The above code is explained in detail in @ref tut_FirstScene.

 finally we start everything as
 @snippet Samples/Tutorials/Bootstrap.cpp main